-The unifying elements of the template are the top banner, left sidebar, content section and footer.
+The unifying elements of the template are the top banner, section navigation, content section and footer.

-- The Top Banner contains the ASU logo, department name, recruiting navigation (with links to important items for prospective students), and search box.
+- The Top Banner contains the ASU logo, site search, main site navigation (with links to important items for prospective students).

-- The Left Sidebar contains departmental-specific navigation and the Audience menu.
+- The Section Navigation contains section-specific navigation and the page breadcrumbs.

 - The Footer contains ASU contact information, frequently used links, and social media.

-Web page authors should use only those colors approved for the ASU site as specified in the style sheet.
+Web page editors should use only those colors approved for the ASU site as specified in the style sheet.